vinaygopinath/androidtutorial/app/views/concept_lessons/_android_list_view.html.md

 This method takes 4 parameters; First parameter is the AdapterView where the click happened.
 Second is the view within the adapter that was clicked.
 Third is the position of the view , and the last parameter is the row id of the item that is clicked.

 In this method, you can get the Object from the codeLeanChapterList.
-Let's Add one more method in our Base Adapter which gives us this data.
+Let's Add one more method in our BaseAdapter which gives us this data.

         public codeLeanChapter getCodeLearnChapter(int position)
         {